zaramarks1/DataAnalysisStudyVsAlcohol/README.md

 # DataAnalysisStudyVsAlcohol
 This project consists on reserching if alcochol impacts students performance.

+## Languages used : R Markdown, Python, HTML
+## Environment: RStudio

-## The project contains the l=following information
+## The project contains the following information about the dataset.

 ### Data Preparation